 Structure of studies

 The detailed curriculum of the Programme will be published later.
 The studies are divided into different study modules as follows:

 Orientation and general studies 17 ECTS: such as Introduction to Education in Finland, Scientific Writing, Finnish Elementary Course, Study Skills and Personal Study Planning.

 Advanced studies 80 ECTS: such as Foundations of Teaching, Learning and Media Education, Perspectives on Educational Research, Research Methods, Master’s Thesis, Media Education, Digital Literacies, Game-based Learning, Inclusive Education, Quality and Evaluation in Education, Advanced Project.

 Free Choice Studies 23 ECTS: you can select freely from the offerings of the Tampere University community.

 Graduates of the programme will become experts for public, private and civil society sectors.
 They could work for example as educators, educational experts, coordinators, researchers, or administrators.

-The Master's Degree Programme in Teaching, Learning and Media Education does not provide the graduates with formal teaching qualification
+The Master's Degree Programme in Teaching, Learning and Media Education does not provide the graduates with a formal teaching qualification.